jmompi1/qb25-answers/week11/README.md

 In your simulation, how much of the genome has not been sequenced (has 0x coverage)?
 How well does this match Poisson expectations?
 How well does the normal distribution fit the data?
 #The normal and poisson distributions show zero read coverage as across the board, since they're both straight horizontal lines at zero.

+Step 2.5
+Assume that the maximum number of occurrences of any 3-mer in the actual genome is five.
+Using your graph from Step 2.4, write one possible genome sequence that would produce these reads.
+Record your answer in your README.md.
+#TTCATTCTTATTGATTT

+Step 2.6
+In a few sentences, what would it take to accurately reconstruct the sequence of the genome?
+Record your answer in your README.md.
+#One would need longer kmers, to get a higher amount of coverage.
+They should be long enough so that reads containing the same sequences can be mapped to the appropriate locations in the genome.